jsdelivrbot/ra-men/README.md

 This fires up the development server on port `3000`.

-You can now choose to either start developing your react application or to enhance the express server according to your needs.

-The react app's entry point is `src/shared/App.js` and the express server is started from `src/index.js`.

 For more information on how the specific parts of the application work, please refer to the documentation in the code.